-This is my guide to setting your life up to ensure creative success through mindset and goal-setting strategies.
+This is my guide to setting your life up to ensure creative output through mindset and goal-setting strategies.
 These strategies and insights are based on my years spent working with high-level coaches, experimenting with my own habits and routines and doing crazy things like writing a book, starting a new business and doing full-time martial arts training all at once!

 There’s no pressure to use these techniques and tactics – you are encouraged to dedicate as much of your time and energy to this work as is right for you.